ethereum/EIPs/eip-template.md

 type: <Standards Track, Meta, or Informational>
 category: <Core, Networking, Interface, or ERC> # Only required for Standards Track.
 Otherwise, remove this field.
 created: <date created on, in ISO 8601 (yyyy-mm-dd) format>
-requires: <EIP number(s)> # Only required when you reference an EIP in the `Specification` section.
-Otherwise, remove this field.
 ---

 <!--